Cal Foote

-Callan Hayden Foote (born December 13, 1998) is an American-born Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
-He previously played in the National Hockey League (NHL).
+Callan Hayden Foote (born December 13, 1998) is an American-born Canadian professional ice hockey player who is a defenceman and an unrestricted free agent.
+He most recently played for the Chicago Wolves of the American Hockey League (AHL).
 Foote was selected 14th overall in the 2017 NHL entry draft by the Tampa Bay Lightning.
 Foote won the Stanley Cup with the Lightning in 2021.

 Playing career

 Junior

 Foote was drafted in the second-round by the Kelowna Rockets of the Western Hockey League (WHL) in the 2013 WHL bantam draft.
 After being drafted by Kelowna, Foote played two seasons with the Colorado Thunderbirds under-16 team in the Tier 1 Elite Hockey League before making his WHL debut in the 2015–16 season.
 In his draft year, Foote posted 57 points in 71 games for the Kelowna Rockets.
 On June 23, 2017, the Tampa Bay Lightning selected Foote in the first round of the 2017 NHL entry draft with the 14th overall pick.
 Foote was the eighth Kelowna Rockets player in team history to be drafted in the first round.

 On September 22, 2017, Foote was named as the 23rd captain in the Kelowna Rockets history.
 On April 1, 2018, Foote was signed to a three-year, entry-level contract by the Tampa Bay Lightning.